Absolute Beginners Sewing Introductions

 Cut Make & Trim Sewing Course

 Had problems making a garment from a pattern you have purchased or maybe you're just too daunted to attempt it alone?
 Work through the entire process in a small class setting.
-The course will take you through taking accurate measurements, reviewing the pattern size/tolerance and the sewing process before cutting and sewing a final garment.
+The course will take you through taking accurate measurements, reviewing the pattern size/tolerance, selecting the correct size and relevant pieces before cutting and sewing a final garment.

 This course is suitable for beginners but you do need to have some experience of using a domestic sewing machine.
-It's a perfect follow on course for students who have completed either of the beginners sewing courses.
+It's a perfect follow on course for students who have completed the beginners sewing course at The Island or similar elsewhere.

 These classes are also suitable for students who have produced their own patterns during one of the courses or independently.
 If you want to make your own patterns to use on the course please see the pattern cutting courses here

 All tools and equipment are provided including calico for toiles if required.
 You will need to bring your own pattern and enough fabric for the final garment.
-Please contact Lisa in advance if you need help choosing a pattern, buying fabric etc.
+Please contact Lisa in advance if you need help choosing a pattern and/or buying fabric.

 Next course dates: